Losint/hepboat-docs/src.md

 #### Censoring

-By enabling Hepboat's advanced censor plugin, you can choose from a wide array of options to filter certain types of malicious and offensive content, such as invite links, domains, and inappropriate or offensive words.
+By enabling HepBoat's advanced censor plugin, you can choose from a wide array of options to filter certain types of malicious and offensive content, such as invite links, domains, and inappropriate or offensive words.
 When combined with the spam plugin, it is a very capable automated moderation system.

 ## User Testimonials